YubinLiu/LeetCode/Problem/121_Best Time to Buy and Sell Stock/README.md

 ```

 ### First Try
 At first, I use brute force method, but "Time Limit Exceeded".
+So, change it.
+One loop, find the minimum number(called "min") of array[0]...array[i], i is smaller than the array length, so, (array[i] - min) is the maximum profit you can get in i.
+Find the biggest one of them, it's the result.
->Note:
+>Note: Judge if the input is empty at first.

 > Source Code: FirstSolution.java